reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 **[Try it on CodeSandbox](https://codesandbox.io/s/zen-keldysh-rifos)**

 Try typing into the input now.
-Something's wrong!
+Something is wrong!
 The input is updating very slowly.

 We've fixed the first problem (suspending outside of a transition).
 But now because of the transition, our state doesn't update immediately, and it can't "drive" a controlled input!